come experience Italy with us, off the beaten path

 What level of difficulty is the walking on your tours?

 On our walking tours, the walks are classified as easy to moderate.
-Distances are on average 10-12 kilometers (5-6 miles) and durations on average 2-3 hours.
-When walking in the countryside you should expect rocky trails, uneven footing and steep hills, and in villages you should expect hard cobblestones and uneven pavement.
+Distances are on average 7-12 kilometers (3-7 miles) and durations on average 2-3 hours.
+You can expect rocky trails, uneven footing and ascents and descents on steep hills.
+In villages you will encounter hard cobblestones and uneven pavement.
 Proper walking shoes and attire is a must.

 Are your tours non-smoking?